icebelly29/smithereens/README.md

 # smithereens.github.io
 First project

 Yeah thats it

-\n the quality of the video is low because of file memory limit of 25mb
+(the quality of the video is low because of file memory limit of 25mb on github)